riotkit-org/riothealthflux/README.md

 ---------

 1. Create a release in Github releases
-2. Wait for pipeline to build and publish to PyPI
+2. Wait for pipeline to build and publish to docker registry

 Keywords
 --------